Motor Vehicle Accidents

 Car accidents can also result from faulty construction of roads, tunnels, embankments, exits, and lighting.
 If the roadway is defectively designed or improperly constructed, the designers or builders may be liable for the personal injuries they cause.
 Builders can also be responsible for construction accidents to drivers, including roadway debris, inadequate safety, improper road markings, and loose construction materials.

 While car crashes comprise a significant portion of personal injury and wrongful death claims, it would be wrong to think that they are always simple to resolve.
-They often involve extremely complex issues of evidence and insurance law, which is what the lawyers at Breakstone, White & Gluck, P.C. specialize in.
+They often involve extremely complex issues of evidence and insurance law, which is what the accident and injury lawyers at Breakstone, White & Gluck, P.C. specialize in.
 Click here to view some of our Case Results.